andrew-fowler/test-user-service/README.md

 This is a very basic service designed for supporting test automation frameworks for products that rely on user accounts that cannot be safely used concurrently.

-NOTE: For simplicity's sake, it assumes test account password are pre-known or inferrable from the user email.
+NOTE: For simplicity's sake, it assumes the test account passwords are pre-known or inferable from the user email.

 # Framework integration